dominicwild/Powershell-Challenge-2/README.md

 # Powershell-Challenge-2
-Write a script that use a function to log messages to a custom log file (any format you like)
+Write a script that uses a function to log messages to a custom log file (any format you like)